behan101/Threat-Hunt-Port-of-Entry/README.md

 <img width="1641" height="405" alt="image" src="https://github.com/user-attachments/assets/4853aa44-ca00-4b9f-8cbc-b1574dfc3d2e" />

 **Why This Matters:**
-The location of the malware and persistence mechanism is crucial to find the source or parent process of the malware / payload.
+The scheduled task action defines what executes at runtime.
+This reveals the exact persistence mechanism and the malware location.

 ---

 ### 🚩 Flag 10: COMMAND & CONTROL - C2 Server Address

 **Objective:**
-Command and control infrastructure allows attackers to remotely control compromised systems.
-Identifying C2 servers enables network blocking and infrastructure tracking.
 Identify the IP address of the command and control server.

 **Flag Value:**
 `78.141.196.6`